Why you should carry binoculars on every adventure

 Aspiring bird watchers

 You may not be able to name every species of warbler in the UK, or know your sanderlings from your little stints, but that doesn’t matter.
-Watching wildlife is one of the great joys of spending time outdoors and it’s open to anyone.
+Nature watching is one of the great joys of spending time outdoors and it’s open to anyone.
 Even if you think you are a complete novice, you might be surprised by just how much you already know and how quickly you begin to recognise common species.

 Every trip outdoors is an opportunity to develop your knowledge and a pair of binoculars will allow you to see species and behaviour that you would otherwise miss.